eclipse-hono/hono/site/content/getting-started.md

   * An *Apache Qpid Dispatch Router* instance that downstream applications connect to in order to consume telemetry data and events from devices.
   * An *Apache ActiveMQ Artemis* instance serving as the persistence store for events.
 * Monitoring Infrastructure
-  * An *InfluxDB* instance for storing metrics data from the Hono Messaging component.
+  * A *Prometheus* instance for storing metrics data from services and protocol adapters.
   * A *Grafana* instance providing a dash board visualizing the collected metrics data.

 You can list all services by executing